 The Kingslayer vs. the Mad Queen

-Twin lovers Jamie and Cersei are now on the outs.
-After Cersei decided to betray Dany and Jon by not aiding them in their fight against the Army of the Dead, Jamie had enough of his sister’s antics and left King’s Landing.
+Twin lovers Jaime and Cersei are now on the outs.
+After Cersei decided to betray Dany and Jon by not aiding them in their fight against the Army of the Dead, Jaime had enough of his sister’s antics and left King’s Landing.

 Since GoT Season 8 is expected to film well into summer 2018, Harington told the producers, “You need to factor in a Game of Thrones wedding by the way.
 They [the cast] have all got to be there, so the whole thing has got to shut down.”